 - 1 cup pomegranate arils

 - star anise, for garnish (optional)

-2. Before serving, add the ginger beer.
+- 1. In a large pitcher, combine all the ingredients except the ginger beer.
+Stir and then place in the fridge until chilled.2.
+Before serving, add the ginger beer.
 Fill each glass with ice and pour the sangria over the ice.
 If desired top with more ginger beer.
 Drink up!